pravega/pravega/cli/admin/README.md

 ```
 > help
 All available commands:
 	bk cleanup : Removes orphan BookKeeper Ledgers that are not used by any BookKeeperLog.
 	bk details <log-id>: Lists metadata details about a BookKeeperLog, including BK Ledger information.
 	bk disable <log-id>: Disables a BookKeeperLog by open-fencing it and updating its metadata in ZooKeeper (with the Enabled flag set to 'false').
 	bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true').
 	bk list : Lists all BookKeeper Logs.
+	cluster get-host-by-container <container-id>: Get the Segment Store host responsible for a given container id.
+	cluster list-containers : Lists all the containers in the Pravega cluster and the Segment Stores responsible for them.
 	cluster list-instances : Lists all nodes in the Pravega cluster (Controllers, Segment Stores).
-        cluster list-containers: Lists all the containers in the Pravega cluster and the Segment Stores responsible for them.
-        cluster get-host-by-container: Get the Segment Store host responsible for a given container id.
 	config list : Lists all configuration set during this session.
 	config set <name=value list>: Sets one or more config values for use during this session.
 	container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer.
 	controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope.
 	controller describe-scope <scope-name>: Get the details of a given Scope.
 	controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream.
 	controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope.
 	controller list-scopes : Lists all the existing scopes in the system.
 	controller list-streams <scope-name>: Lists all the existing Streams in a given Scope.
+	password create-password-file <filename> <user:passwword:acl>: Generates file with encrypted password using filename and user:password:acl given as argument.
 ```
 And execute any of them:
 ```